 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 This interesting, isolated former gamekeeper's cottage lies in the Ysbyty estate, eight miles south-east of Betws-y-Coed in the Snowdonia National Park.
 The cottage, at 1,125 feet, is 450 feet above and a mile from the small village of Ysbyty Ifan where the hospital for the Knights of St John used to be situated.
 It enjoys magnificent views of surrounding mountains and moorlands.
-There is no electricity in the cottage, all services are by gas.
 The small walled garden has magnificent open views.
+The cottage has limited electricity supplied by a generator.

 The stairs in this cottage are quite steep.
 The bedroom and bathroom are on the ground floor but the cottage may not be suitable for wheelchair users.